 Boo!
 These Halloween and horror tales are just right for beginning and independent readers who want a terrifying (but not too terrifying) tale.

-Try these picture books about Halloween that will delight -- but won't frighten -- your kids.
+These picture books about Halloween will delight your kids without frightening them.

 "Bone up" on these top 10 fiction and non-fiction skeleton-themed reads for your child.

 If your middle-schooler has a penchant for spooky stories, try these terrifying titles.

 Your kids like scary?
 These books will have them shaking in their boots!

 Hook your child on books with spooky tales.

 Introduce your independent reader to the spooky and funny world created by the master spine-tingler himself, R.L.
 Stine.